If you become unemployed | Our Services | KelaSkip to content

 Compulsory education continues until you reach the age of 18 years.

-You can receive labour market subsidy, if you are 17 years of age and you already have vocational qualifications.
-You cannot receive basic unemployment allowance, since work performed before the age of 18 years does not count towards the work requirement.
+You can get general social security benefit if you are 17 and you already have a vocational qualification.
+You cannot get earnings-related unemployment allowance (ansiopäiväraha) because work you do before you turn 18 does not count towards the work requirement.

-If you are 17 years of age and you have completed upper secondary school education, you can only receive labour market subsidy if you participate in employment promoting services.
+If you are 17 and you have graduated from upper secondary school, you can get general social security benefit only if you participate in employment-promoting services.

 Read about the benefits young persons can get from Kela.